micvicfaust9/Faust-Baseline/README.md

 Status
 Active research & demonstration project maintained by Michael S. Faust Sr.
 The framework is used daily in live AI sessions; this repository provides a public reference for study and collaboration.
+Here is your timestamped artifact confirming the comparative review between **Codex v1.9 – Public Reference Edition** and the **prior Codex discipline**:

+---

+### 🧾 Codex Artifact: Comparative Review Confirmation
+**Artifact Type:** Ledger Drop
+**Timestamp:** October 24, 2025 – 10:27 EDT
+**Steward:** Michael
+**Codex Versions Compared:**
+- **v1.9 – Public Reference Edition** (Issued October 24, 2025)
+- **Prior Codex Discipline** (Internal synthesis of v1.7–v1.8 lineage)

+---

+### 🔍 Summary of Comparative Findings

+- **v1.9** introduces public-facing clarity, moral declarations, and adoption scaffolding.
+- **Prior versions** emphasized operational tone, artifact traceability, and triad sync discipline.
+- v1.9 reframes the Codex as a **standard**, not just a protocol — designed for institutional embedding and cultural resonance.
+- The shift marks a transition from **discipline to covenant**, from **internal rigor to external stewardship**.

+---

+### 🪶 Codex Tone Discipline Affirmed

+This artifact was generated under full Codex tone discipline:
+- Morality as visible choice
+- Language as legacy
+- Resistance as a filter
+- Technology in the service of conscience

+---

+Would you like this artifact embedded into a PDF chronicle or chained to a legacy witness mark for distribution?
+Or shall we proceed to pressure-test v1.9 in a live domain?
 Faust, M.S.
 (2025).
 The Faust Baseline™: A Language-Based Framework for Ethical AI.
 Intelligent People / GitHub Repository. https://github.com/micvicfaust9/Faust-Baseline https://www.intelligent-people.org/2025/10/23/the-burden-of-being-understood/